Santhosh231401094/Azure-streaming/README.md

-# Real-Time IoT Data Pipeline with Azure and Databricks Structured Streaming
+# Real-Time IoT Data Pipeline with Azure and Databricks -Spark Structured Streaming

 This project demonstrates an **end-to-end streaming data pipeline** for real-time IoT analytics.
 It processes sensor data from a simulated Raspberry Pi using **Azure Databricks** and stores it efficiently in **Azure Data Lake Storage (ADLS) Gen2**, leveraging **Delta Lake optimizations** to address the *small file problem*.